rickardc/rickardc/README.md

 ### Hi, I'm Chris 👋

-I have worked as an engineer on telecommunications infrastructure,
+I have worked as a civil engineer on telecommunications infrastructure projects for over 10 years.
+I have recently completed a Master of IT (Data Analytics) at Swinburne University of Technology.
+I am currently looking for a role in data science or data engineering.

 <!--
 **rickardc/rickardc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.